-In the Geotab database each method is stored in its own table.
+In the Geotab database each measuring method is stored in its own table under the subject GSGPHYS.
 Each method also has a flyleaf table which contains data on the measurement, date, field crew etc. The tables are listed in Table 2.2.